-Cash used in financing activities was \$48.8 million, \$697.2 million, \$64.2 million and \$45.6 million for the year ended December 31, 2022, 2021 Successor Period, 2021 Predecessor Period and 2020 Predecessor Period, respectively.
+Cash used in financing activities was \$64.5 million, \$48.8 million, \$697.2 million and \$64.2 million for the years ended December 31, 2023 and 2022, 2021 Successor Period and 2021 Predecessor Period, respectively.
+During the year ended December 31, 2023, we repurchased outstanding Ordinary Shares for \$64.1 million and made \$0.4 million in principal payments on finance lease obligations.
 During the year ended December 31, 2022, we repurchased outstanding Ordinary Shares for \$49.3 million offset by \$0.5 million in proceeds from exercise of Warrants.
 During the 2021 Successor Period, we borrowed \$40.0 million against the Revolving Credit Facility and paid \$2.3 million of revolver fees.
 The Revolving Credit Facility was repaid in full on December 9, 2021.
-Upon the Business Combination, the Director Subscribers acquired Ordinary Shares valued at \$2.0 million.
+Upon the Business Combination, two of the Company's directors acquired Ordinary Shares valued at \$2.0 million.
 We repaid \$697.0 million of debt previously held by SK Intermediate.
-During the 2021 Predecessor Period, we distributed \$60.0 million to our shareholders and we received \$19.5 million in proceeds from the Revolving Credit Facility, which was offset by repayments of \$4.2 million on long-term debt.
-During the 2020 Predecessor Period, we received \$72.1 million in proceeds from the Revolving Credit Facility, which was fully offset by repayments of \$97.1 million against the outstanding balance on the Revolving Credit Facility and long-term debt, respectively.
+During the 2021 Predecessor Period, we distributed \$60.0 million to our shareholders, and we received \$19.5 million in proceeds from the Revolving Credit Facility, which was offset by repayments of \$19.5 million on the Revolving Credit Facility and repayments of \$4.2 million on long-term debt.